A-Soltani255/Kubespray/README.md

   - Air-gapped / offline constraints
   - HA Kubernetes cluster design with Kubespray
   - Registry and repo mirroring
-  - Basic hardening and operational practices
+  - Baseline hardening and operational practices
+  - CI/CD integration for day-2 cluster changes (via GitLab)

-You can link directly to this repo from LinkedIn or your CV to demonstrate **hands-on Kubernetes platform engineering**, not just theory.
+You can link directly to this repo — and to the live GitHub Pages site — from LinkedIn or your CV to demonstrate **hands-on Kubernetes platform engineering**, not just theory.

 ---

 ## Repository structure

 - `Installing-Airgapped-Hardened-Kubernetes-Cluster-Using-Kubespray.md`
-  End-to-end runbook for building the air-gapped, hardened Kubernetes cluster with Kubespray.
+  End-to-end runbook for building the air-gapped, offline, hardened Kubernetes cluster with Kubespray.

 - `Scripts, appendices and Configurations/`
   Supporting material: